khaors/geocompr/main.md

 ```

 On the other hand, polygon rasterization is based on the positions of cells' centers (points on Figure \@ref(fig:vector-rasterization2):B).
-Values are only given when the center on the cell lies inside of the input polygon (Figure \@ref(fig:vector-rasterization2):B).
+Values are only given when the center of the cell lies inside of the input polygon (Figure \@ref(fig:vector-rasterization2):B).

 ```r